lijialu144/Multi-RLD-Net/README.md

 The DynamicEarthNet dataset original image can be downloaded： https://mediatum.ub.tum.de/1650201<br>

+The UTRNetdataset used in our paper after processing can be download: https://pan.baidu.com/s/1zatEQIYVgMrcy1IDUnVrBw 提取码：1442

 The DynamicEarthNet dataset used in our paper after processing can be download: https://pan.baidu.com/s/1zatEQIYVgMrcy1IDUnVrBw 提取码：1442

 ### Training and Testing Multi-RLD-Net